flipperdevices/flipperzero-firmware/FAQ.md

 ## Is there a CLI?

 **YES!**
-When Flipper Authenticator is running `totp` CLI command will be available for you to list, add or remove tokens.
+When Flipper Authenticator is running `totp` CLI is available for you to list, add or remove tokens.
+Run `totp help` to get list of available commands and arguments.

 ## How to change\recover PIN?